-5.1 Introduction
+5.1.
+Introduction

 The smart grid is a complex system of systems, serving the diverse needs of many stakeholders.
-It must support;
+It must support:

-- devices and systems developed independently by many different solution providers; - many different utilities; - millions of industrial, business, and residential customers; and - different regulatory environments.
+- Devices and systems developed independently by many different solution providers - Many different utilities - Millions of industrial, business, and residential customers - Different regulatory environments

-Moreover, these systems must work together that are not just across smart grid's technical domains but across stakeholder communities in enterprises not part of the existing utility industry.
-Achieving interoperability in such a massively scaled, distributed system requires architectural guidance, which is provided by the smart grid architectural methodology (SGAM) described in this chapter.
+Moreover, these systems that must work together are not just across smart grid's technical domains but across stakeholder communities in enterprises not part of the existing utility industry.
+Achieving interoperability in such a massively scaled, distributed system requires architectural guidance, which is provided by the smart grid architectural model (SGAM) described in this chapter.